Transliterate/Convert in ANY Tamil font

 - Navigate to the "azXMLs\Tamil\Tamil-All-PhoneticTransliteration" folder in the directory in which you have installed Azhagi+ and you can get to see the text files for fonts (SaiIndira, TamilBible, Bamini, etc.) and font encodings (Tscii, TAB, TAM, etc.) already added to Azhagi+ 10.40.
 For better understanding, please see the screenshot below.

 Note: If you observe the files in the directory "..\..\AzhagiPlus-Porto\azXMLs\Tamil\Tamil-All-PhoneticTransliteration" (of Azhagi+ 10.40 or above) and also read this, you will realise that for some of the font encodings 'SaiIndira, TamilBible, Tscii, Bamini, UNICODE, TAB, TAM, Vanavil, Shreelipi, STMZH, Diamond, SunTommy, ELCOT-Madurai, ELCOT-Bilingual, DCI+Tml+Ismail, LT-TM, Gee_Tamil, Amudham, Ka, Shree', the 30-lines text files already exist.
 In other words, there is no need for you, as an user, to create text files for these aforesaid fonts and font encodings.
-Please note that Sai-Sai, SaiEmbed, etc. are already part of Tscii encoding.
+Please note that Latha, Arial Unicode MS, Vijaya, Nirmala UI, etc. are already part of Unicode encoding.
+So, there is no need to create new text files for these or any of the other existing Unicode fonts.
+Sai-Sai, SaiEmbed, etc. are already part of Tscii encoding.
 So, there is no need to create new text files for them.
 Similarly, SaiMeera is already part of TAB encoding.
-So, there is no need to create new text file for SaiMeera too.
-Further, if you reach here in this same page, then you can read step-by-step instructions as to how to download/install text files for other font encodings like Amudham too and start typing in them using Azhagi+.
-So, you need not create text files for the font encodings in the downloaded zip file too.
+So, there is no need to create new text file for SaiMeera and all other such TAB fonts too.
+In other words, if text file already exists for a particular 'font encoding', no need to create new text files for each of the fonts covered by that particular 'font encoding'.
 In effect, you need to create new and separate text files only for the font encodings for which text files do not exist already.
 To know exactly for which font encodings you might need to create new text files, kindly contact me.
 There are 100s of free non-Unicode Tamil fonts of various types in the net.
 You can create new text files for any of those font encodings whose Tamil characters' style and design you (or your friends/relatives/contacts) like very much.
 But, please do contact me beforehand so that I can advise you whether it is really necessary to create new text file for a particular encoding since some of the font encodings may be already matching with the existing font encodings (Please read this facebook post of mine fully - https://www.facebook.com/groups/Azhagi/permalink/1747234818649404/ - in this regard).
 Obviously, for Unicode Tamil fonts, there is no need to create any text file at all at any time since one can transliterate in ALL the existing Unicode Tamil fonts already, using Azhagi+ or any other similar Unicode-typing software.

 - The 'HELP.txt' file tells you how these text files have been organised.
 So, kindly use this file for your reference.
 Please note that the lines carrying the words 'aaidham', 'vowels (v)', 'consonants (c)', etc. in the 'HELP.txt' file are for the purpose of your understanding only.
 They should not be part of the actual 30-lines text file created by you.